Eiko-Tokura/meowbot/README.md

 ### To Do

-- [ ] Adding TUI interface and control panel
-- [ ] ChatGPT Function Calling
-- [ ] Assistant And Notes Function
 - [x] Using database to store user data and statistics
-- [ ] Provide interesting statistics functions to users
+- [x] Provide interesting statistics functions to users
 - [x] Bring back the funny hangman game
 - [x] Implement common data shared among concurrent bot instances
 - [x] Proper logging system
 - [x] Modular system using type level programming and monad transformers
+- [x] Assistant And Notes Function
+- [ ] Split some parts into separate packages
+- [ ] Adding TUI interface and control panel
+- [ ] ChatGPT Function Calling
-- [ ] Upload `item` as a separate package to hackage
+- [ ] Design a cross-platform message format, adapting layer (qq, discord, etc.)
+- [ ] Refactor into using my `monad-effect` effect system
 - [ ] Refactor commands like `aokana` and `study` to use the database
 - [ ] Flag tracking system